reside-ic/naomi-news/content/posts/comparison-barchart.md

 ![png of comparison barchart](/naomi-news/img/comparison-barchart.png)

 You can use this plot to review differences between input data and model outputs.
-You can choose the indicator to review and what change the x-axis to see plots of
+Using the filters you can select which indicator to visualise and which variable to display on the x-axis.
+We recommend viewing indicators such HIV prevalence, ART coverage and key ANC indicators by sex and region.
+Please note for many input data indicators only few aggregate data points are available for comparison.